 The International Accord for Health and Safety in the Textile and Garment Industry is a legally binding agreement to guarantee a safer working environment for millions of textile workers in Bangladesh, and in future, in additional countries.
-Since 2013, Kappahl has been part of the movement in 2013 alongside more than 200 international industry colleagues, trade unions and employee organisations.
+Since 2013, Kappahl has been part of the movement in alliance with more than 200 international industry colleagues, trade unions and employee organisations.
 Since 2022 Kappahl is part of the Pakistan Accord.

 Read more about the International Accord for Health and Safety in the Textile and Garment Industry here.